explosion/weasel/docs/tutorial/integrations.md

 The [`weasel dvc`](../cli.md#dvc) command creates a `dvc.yaml` config file based on a workflow defined in your `project.yml`.
 Whenever you update your project, you can re-run the command to update your DVC config.
-You can then manage your spaCy project like any other DVC project, run [`dvc add`](https://dvc.org/doc/command-reference/add) to add and track assets and [`dvc repro`](https://dvc.org/doc/command-reference/repro) to reproduce the workflow or individual commands.
+You can then manage your Weasel project like any other DVC project, run [`dvc add`](https://dvc.org/doc/command-reference/add) to add and track assets and [`dvc repro`](https://dvc.org/doc/command-reference/repro) to reproduce the workflow or individual commands.